Link copied to clipboard!

 Many political conservatives tend to view CNN unfavorably, feeling that the network has a left-leaning bias and does not represent conservative viewpoints accurately or give fair coverage to conservative issues or politicians.
 They see CNN as prioritizing the left-leaning agenda over objective news coverage.
 On the other hand, most liberals feel that CNN is a reliable news source that conducts fact-checks and prioritizes progressive social issues, including racial justice, climate change, and LGBTQ rights.
 From an objective standpoint, is CNN biased?
 And if so, which side of the political spectrum does it favor?

 Biasly’s A.I.
-Bias Score for CNN is -68%, which falls under the umbrella of Very Liberal.
-Biasly also gave CNN an Analyst Bias Score of -23%, or Somewhat Liberal.
+Bias Score for CNN is Very Liberal.
+Biasly also gave CNN an Analyst Bias Score of Somewhat Liberal.
 Although CNN covers U.S. and world news, it tends to approach political topics from an American liberal political perspective.
 Praise for progressive politicians and policies and general aversion to Republican figures and policies are partial reasons for these ratings.
 Please note that these ratings only reflect news articles published on CNN’s website; segments, live news coverage, and talk shows have not yet been considered in this analysis, but some will be covered below independently of Biasly’s bias meter scores.

 Biasly’s bias scores for CNN align with other third-party bias research agencies, including AllSides and Media Bias/Fact Check.
 From AllSides, CNN Online News received a Left rating, defined as displaying “bias in ways that strongly align with liberal, progressive, or left-wing thought and/or policy agendas.”
 Media Bias/Fact Check also rated CNN to the Left, or “moderately to strongly biased toward liberal causes through story selection and/or political affiliation.”